conorh/clockr/README.md

 see http://squaremill.com/clockr/index.html

-Notes: There are bugs, it is not finished this was a short afternoon work and I've never done JS canvas animations before!
+Notes:
+* There are bugs.
+This is a few hours work in an area I'm unfamiliar with (js canvas animations).

 TODO:
 * I want the clocks to animate more as in the art exhibit.